 Mayo Clinic describes choking as “a foreign object is lodged in the throat or windpipe and blocks the flow of air.”
-Choking can result in cutting off oxygen to the brain, which may lead to brain damage, organ failure or death.
+This hazard can result in cutting off oxygen to the brain, which may lead to brain damage, organ failure or death.
 Signs to be aware of that could indicate if someone is choking includes:

 If an individual presents with these symptoms because they’re choking, perform the Heimlich Maneuver or CPR (if they’re unresponsive).
 If you are unable, find someone who is.

 As individuals age, various physical and mental impairments can develop and result in difficulty chewing or swallowing, which can, in turn, cause someone to choke.
 Those impairments can include:

 Choking injuries are often avoidable and Cleveland nursing homes must take appropriate measures to prevent these incidents.
 Nursing home residents with such impairments may require special diets or care plans that exclude possible choking hazards.
 In addition, residents at risk of choking should be properly supervised during meals and when receiving medication.
 Nursing homes are responsible for providing a safe living environment for its residents.
 This includes sticking to each individual’s care plan that may include specifications in supervision.
 Staff should take precaution of these hazards.